 Can be carried out in various ways depending on the form and category of a company.
 Among the different types of mergers are:

-A merger that takes place between companies in the same industry.
+A merger takes place between companies in the same industry.
 This type is a business consolidation between companies operating in the same industry, often as competitors offering the same product or service.
 Horizontal mergers are common in industries with fewer firms because competition is higher.
 The synergies and potential gains in market share for merging firms are much more significant in such an industry.

 This type is a merger of several companies with different areas of responsibility.